 Skip to main content

-Water Resources Science & Management Certificate
+Water Resources Science & Management Undergraduate Certificate

 Water is an important resource for maintaining the health and integrity of our natural and social systems.
 Sustainable water management requires an understanding of the water system and the impacts our decisions about water have on populations, economies, and ecosystems.